-Thereafter, all episodes should be excluded that were contradicted in the data revision module (variable spms = -20) and which at the same time do not belong to the harmonized episodes (variable spext = 0)1.
-As described above, this step already has been included in the harmonization process for the harmonized episodes.
+After that, all episodes should be excluded that were contradicted in the check module (variable spms=-20) and at the same time do not belong to the harmonized episodes (variable spext=0).7 As described above, this step is already included in the process of harmonizing episodes.

-If, on the other hand, you do not want to use the harmonized episodes but the original partial spells of the episodes, then all records should be dropped where the variable subspell has the value 0 and simultaneously the variable spext has the value 1.
-Subsequently, it is also necessary to exclude all partial episodes that were contradicted in the data revision module (variable spms = -20).
+If, on the other hand, one does not want to use the harmonized episodes but the original subspells, then all data rows must be deleted where the variable subspell has the value 0 and at the same time the variable spext has the value 1.
+After that, all sub-episodes must be excluded as well, which were contradicted in the check module (variable spms=-20).